By Nancy Miller Gomez

 inmaculado.
 I was someone named Consuelo.

-Nancy Miller Gomez’s work has appeared or is forthcoming in Best American Poetry, Shenandoah, Rattle, Massachusetts Review, River Styx, American Life in Poetry, Verse Daily and elsewhere.
+Originally from Kansas, Nancy Miller Gomez now lives in Santa Cruz, California.
+Her work has appeared in Best American Poetry 2021, Best New Poets 2021, The Adroit Journal, New Ohio Review, Shenandoah, River Styx, The Rumpus, Rattle, Massachusetts Review, American Life in Poetry, Verse Daily and elsewhere.
 Her chapbook, Punishment, was published in 2018 as part of the Rattle chapbook series.
-She has an MFA from Pacific University.
-She lives in Santa Cruz, California where she co-founded an organization that provides poetry workshops to incarcerated men and women.
+She co-founded an organization that provides poetry workshops to incarcerated women and men.
+More at: nancymillergomez.com

 Feature image: Image released under Creative Commons CC-BY-NC-ND (3.0 Unported) Photo © Tate, London.